-As with most employee incentive plans, there are several disadvantages, such as timing.
-Depending on the company, an employee must work for a certain time to become eligible.
+As with most employee incentive plans, there are often eligibility requirements.
+For example, depending on the company, an employee must work for a certain amount of time to become eligible.
 According to Pioneer Cladding and Glazing Systems controller Olivia Baumer, their employees are eligible after a year; however, if they leave the company before retiring, there's a waiting period to access the funds.
 Baumer adds that payouts begin immediately if an employee remains with the company until retirement.
+USG "An ESOP is a great opportunity to maintain the company's culture and reward longstanding employees."